 Meet Our Fellows

-George S. Georgiev (2013 – 2015) has been appointed as a Law Teaching Fellow with the Lowell Milken Institute for Business Law and Policy and an Assistant Adjunct Professor at the UCLA School of Law.
-His primary areas of interest are corporate law, corporate governance, securities regulation, antitrust law and comparative law.
+George S. Georgiev (2013 – 2015) is an Assistant Adjunct Professor and Lowell Milken Institute Fellow at UCLA School of Law.
+His primary teaching and research interests reside in the areas of corporate law, corporate governance, securities regulation, antitrust law, and comparative law.
+At UCLA, he teaches Corporate Governance, a seminar, and M&A Transaction Structuring, Negotiation, and Documentation, a transactional simulation course.

-Prior to arriving at UCLA, he spent close to six years in private practice with Sullivan & Cromwell LLP and Clifford Chance LLP, working on securities offerings by corporations and governments across Europe, Africa and the Middle East, and on large cross-border M&A transactions for European and U.S. companies.
+Prior to arriving at UCLA, he spent close to six years in private practice with Sullivan & Cromwell LLP and Clifford Chance LLP, where he worked on numerous precedent-setting securities offerings and other financing transactions for corporations and sovereigns across Europe, Africa, and the Middle East, and on large cross-border M&A transactions for European and U.S. companies.
 He has also worked at the European Commission’s Directorate General for Competition in Brussels focusing on antitrust investigations and at the European Court of Justice in Luxembourg.

-His publications have appeared in the Yale Journal on Regulation, the Utah Law Review and the Yale Journal of International Law.
-His article “Contagious Efficiency: The Growing Reliance on U.S.-Style Antitrust Settlements in EU Law” won the 2008 Swope Antitrust Writing Prize for best paper on antitrust law by a current law student or recent graduate.
+His research has appeared in the Yale Journal on Regulation, the Utah Law Review, the Yale Journal of International Law, and UCLA Law Review Discourse, among others, and has been cited widely, including by the Delaware Court of Chancery.
+His article “Contagious Efficiency: The Growing Reliance on U.S.-Style Antitrust Settlements in EU Law” won the 2008 Swope Antitrust Writing Prize.

 Brandon M. Weiss (2013 – 2015)